Our sustainable vision

 – Professor Dylan Edwards, Chair of the Sustainability Board and Pro-Vice-Chancellor of the Faculty of Medicine and Health Sciences

 Sustainability is included within the portfolio of responsibilities of three members of our Executive Team (the University’s Senior Management Team).
 Professor Dylan Edwards, Pro-Vice-Chancellor of the Faculty of Medicine and Health Sciences, chairs the Sustainability Board.
-Professor Mark Searcey, Pro-Vice-Chancellor of the Faculty of Science, and Jenny Baxter, Chief Operating Officer, are also Board members.
+Dylan Edwards is retiring at the end of July 2021 and the new Chair will be Professor Christine Bovis-Cnossen who joins UEA in September 2021 in a new role of Provost and Deputy Vice-Chancellor.
+Professor Mark Searcey, Pro-Vice-Chancellor of the Faculty of Science, and Ian Callaghan, Chief Resource Officer, are also Board members.

-The Sustainability Board, which meets each term, supports and influences initiatives to improve performance at Executive Team level.
+The Sustainability Board, which meets quarterly, supports and influences initiatives to improve performance at Executive Team level.
 The Sustainability Board reports to UEA Council, the executive governing body of the University.
-Following discussions with UEA Council, the Deputy Chair, Dr Kathryn Skoyles, will also join the Sustainability Board to enhance the active role that Council is taking in the sustainability agenda.
+A representative of Council (currently the Deputy Chair, Dr Kathryn Skoyles), is a member of the Sustainability Board to enhance the active role that Council is taking in the sustainability agenda.
 We will shortly appoint an individual to work as Sustainability Lead within the Chief Operating Officer’s team, who will help coordinate, promote and communicate what we are doing to become an exemplar sustainable campus.

 In addition, we have recently invested around £4.5 million on replacing central boiler plant, upgrading CHPs, and installing thermal storage tanks on our district heating network.
 These have reduced carbon dioxide emissions to below our 1990 baseline.